 We will suspend your application for a period of three months, unless in our judgement there was a valid reason for the move, e.g. to prevent homelessness, severe relationship breakdown or medical reasons.
-This 3 month period of suspension will commence from the date you moved into the property.
+This 3 month period of suspension will commence from the date your application was submitted.
 We may request evidence to confirm the date of your move.